HMAC Authentication in ASP.NET Core Web API

 }

-Next, we need a context class that inherits from DbContext to manage the entities.
-So, create a class file named HMACDbContext.cs within the Models folder and then copy and paste the following code:
+Next, we need to create a DbContext class to manage both Employees and Client Secrets.
+Create a class file named HMACDbContext.cs within the Models folder and copy and paste the following code.
+Here, we also seed initial data for quick testing (clients and employees).

 using Microsoft.EntityFrameworkCore;